-----BEGIN PGP SIGNED MESSAGE-----

 already, on the Libreboot bug tracker.

 fixed the bug on KGPE-D16 where above 128GiB RAM becomes unstable to

 the point of being unusable.
 Only up to 128GiB works.
 This is less

 than what the contract suggests.
 They also released source code that

-was broken; memory initialization was broken on
+was broken; memory initialization was broken on most memory modules.

 This is in addition to other bugs which they haven't fixed.
 I also

 he states that he's willing to let the free/libre hardware movement

 crash and burn.
-This was before the dispute that happened
+This was before the dispute that happened yesterday

 Use free software.
 Free as in freedom.